cthunline/cthunline-doc/docs/documentation/introduction.md

 Cthunline is a mix between Cthulhu and Online.
 I know, that's odd.

 ## What does it look like?

+> Beware !
+The screenshots below are outdated.
+The app looks better now ! 🎨 Will update screenshot soon(TM)

 Take a look: